Carraresi Foundation Research Grants

 We are pleased to launch another round of funding applications to support research on gynaecologic cancers.
 This year, the Carraresi, Sumiko Kobayashi Marks Memorial and Division of Gynaecologic Oncology Research Awards have been combined and launched as one competition.

-The suggested application budget is $20,000 and are one time only (i.e. nonrenewable); application budget requests beyond $20,000 will be accepted but needs to reflect the actual needs of the proposed project.
+The suggested application budget for each grant is $20,000 and are one time only (i.e. non-renewable); application budget requests beyond $20,000 will be accepted but needs to reflect the actual needs of the proposed project.
 These grants are designed to support early and mid-career researchers, provide critical review, with rapid turn-around and constructive feedback, and funding for proposals that may not be eligible to receive funding at the national level.
 Examples would be clinical projects without a basic science component, projects for which there is a hypothesis but no preliminary data, smaller circumscribed projects that are self-limited and cannot be expanded into a 3 year CIHR-type proposal, etc. Preference will be given to projects that have the potential to become larger externally funded projects, but funding is also intended to support those projects that will provide a definitive answer, without the potential to directly lead to larger follow-up studies.
-Preference for the Sumiko Kobayashi Marks Memorial award will be given to proposals focused on the lower genital tract.
-The total amount available for the current competition is approximately $80,000.

 Eligibility